newtonheath/newtonheath.github.io/_posts/2019-03-24-chicken-piccata.md

 ### Chicken

 1. Slice or pound chicken breasts to 1/4 inch thickness
-1. Dredge cutlets in seasoned flour with Parmesan: Mix together the flour, salt, pepper, and grated Parmesan.
+1. Mix together the flour, salt, pepper, and grated Parmesan.
 Rinse the chicken pieces in water.
-Dredge them thoroughly in the flour mixture, until well coated.
+Cover them thoroughly in the flour mixture, until well coated.
-1. Brown cutlets in butter and oil: Heat olive oil and 2 tablespoons of the butter in a large skillet on medium high heat.
+1. Heat olive oil and 2 tablespoons of the butter in a large skillet on medium high heat.
 1. Add half of the chicken pieces, do not crowd the pan.
 Brown well on each side, about 3 minutes per side.
 Remove the chicken from the pan and reserve to a plate.
-1. Repeat for remaining chicken
+Repeat for remaining chicken.

 ### Chicken

-1. Add stock or wine, lemon juice, capers, reduce by half, stir in butter: Add the chicken stock or white wine, lemon juice, and capers to the pan.
+1. Add the chicken stock or white wine, lemon juice, and capers to the pan.
 Use a spatula to scrape up the browned bits.
 Reduce the sauce by half.
-1. Whisk in the remaining 2 tablespoons of butter.
+1. Stir in the remaining 2 tablespoons of butter.

 ### Serve